dfinity/ic/rs/consensus/src/ecdsa/spec.md

 }

-// Logic for key contruction can follow one of these paths:
+// Logic for key construction can follow one of these paths:
 //    1.
 Begin -> MakingRandom -> MakingRandomUnmasked -> Created
 //    2.
 Begin -> MakingReshared -> Created
 //    3.
 Ibid